maris-svirksts/ICP-Bootcamp/Module#02/cheatSheet.md

 ## Undoing Changes

-Revert and undo actions in your repository.
+Reverse actions and undo changes.

 - **Undo changes in a file to the last commit:**
   ```